 It shall be the responsibility of the applicant to pay for the full cost of processing permit application.
 Minimum fees shall be set by resolution by the Bay City Council, and the applicant shall pay the minimum fee to the city upon the filing of an application.
 Such fees shall not be refundable.
 The applicant shall be billed for costs incurred over and above the minimum permit fee at the conclusion of city action of the permit request.
-Said costs which will be billed to the Applicant include administrative time for processing the application, engineering fees incurred by the City if required to check information submitted by the Applicant, attorneys fees for legal issues that are directly related to the application, for development of findings and order, and for hearing time and the City Planner's time that is directly attributable to the property or before water and sewer connections where new service is being provided.
+Said costs which will be billed to the Applicant include administrative time for processing the application, engineering fees incurred by the City if required to check information submitted by the Applicant, attorneys fees for legal issues that are directly related to the application, for development of findings and order, and for hearing time and the City Planner's time that is directly attributable to the project.
+All fees must be paid in full prior to final building inspections where water and sewer are already provided to the property or before water and sewer connections where new service is being provided.
 As described in Section 7.??.

-- F. Procedure for Mailed Notice - A. Mailed notice shall be sent to property owners within the following distances from the exterior boundary of the subject property: - a) Legislative change to the zoning ordinance: none;
+- F. Procedure for Mailed Notice - A. Mailed notice shall be sent to property owners within the following distances from the exterior boundary of the subject property: - a) Legislative change to the zoning ordinance: none; - b) Quasi-judicial change to the zoning ordinance: two hundred fifty feet; - c) Conditional use: two hundred fifty feet; - d) Variance and setback reduction: one hundred feet;

-- b) Quasi-judicial change to the zoning ordinance: two hundred fifty feet; - c) Conditional use: two hundred fifty feet; - d) Variance and setback reduction: one hundred feet; - e) Planning Commission review: one hundred feet; - f) Cutting and filling: one hundred feet. - Mailed notice shall be sent to the applicant. - 5) Addresses for a mailed notice required by this title all be obtained from the county assessor's Real Property Tax records.
+- e) Planning Commission review: one hundred feet; - f) Cutting and filling: one hundred feet. - 4) Mailed notice shall be sent to the applicant. - 5) Addresses for a mailed notice required by this title all be obtained from the county assessor's Real Property Tax records.
 The failure of a property owner to receive notice shall not invalidate an action if a good faith attempt was made to comply with the requirements of this title for notice. - Mailed notice shall contain the information contained in Section 10.020 Section 7.4.02 (E). - G. Procedure for Published Notice - A. Notice for legislative changes shall be given for the proposed actions by publication in a newspaper of general circulation within the City. - 7) Published notice shall contain the information contained in Section 10.020.
-Section 7.4.02 (E). - H. Notice of Hearing
+Section 7.4.02 (E).

+H. Notice of Hearing